t0mer/Find-my-kids/README.md

 ![Contacts and Groups](screenshots/greenapi-contacts.png)

-**After updating the config file, restart the container to reload the configuration**
+> **⚠️ IMPORTANT ⚠️**: After updating the config file, restart the container to reload the configuration

 ### Training

 #### Manual Images Upload

-In order to train the Rekognition model open your browser and navigate to: http://[SERVER_IP]:[PORT]/trainer
+In order to train the Recognition model open your browser and navigate to: http://[SERVER_IP]:[PORT]/trainer

-An error may popup, it is because there are no images related for the collections, just click on OK.
+> **ℹ️Noticeℹ️** An error may popup, it is because there are no images related for the collections, just click on OK.
 ![No images](screenshots/no-images-error.png)

 Next, select the collecion you would like to train, Select a picture and click "Upload and Train" button: